 Sea level rise is a well-established impact of a warming planet due to expanding warming oceans and melting ice currently trapped on land.
 In 2012 NOAA released global sea level rise scenarios that were referenced in Connecticut state statute requiring that sea level rise be considered in state and local plans of conservation and development and natural hazard mitigation plans.
 That same statute charged UConn CIRCA with updating the scenarios to be local for the state of Connecticut.
 On October 19, 2017 CIRCA released the local sea level rise scenarios in a public meeting.
-Based on the scenarios CIRCA recommends that Connecticut plan for 50cm (20 inches) of sea level rise by 2050 and that it is likely that sea level will continue to rise after that date.
+Based on the scenarios CIRCA recommends that Connecticut plan for the upper end of the range of values projected of 50cm (20 inches) of sea level rise by 2050 and that it is likely that sea level will continue to rise after that date.
 The Institute also recommended that the scenarios be updated at least every 10 years to incorporate the best available science and new observations.
 The public meeting also included a presentation on policy and planning recommendations on how to incorporate sea level rise into state and municipal planning ordinances and floodplain management.

 (Note that the webinar recording starts just after the title slide of O’Donnell’s presentation, but no information was lost other than a general welcome to the meeting.)

 Media Contact: Rebecca French at firstname.lastname@example.org or 860-405-9228

 “Long Island Sound Flood Risks Rising With Higher Sea Levels,” Hartford Courant, October 19, 2017

 Sea Level Rise Policy & Planning Recommendations: Rath

 Executive Summary of ODonnell Report on Sea Level Rise.
 The full technical report is undergoing final edits and will be available soon.

 White papers from the policy and planning study presented by Bill Rath will be released this winter.